 - PTM Transmission: gNB delivers a single copy of MBS data packets to a set of UEs, e.g., gNB uses group-common PDCCH with CRC scrambled by group-common RNTI to schedule group-common PDSCH which is scrambled with the same group-common RNTI.

 If a UE is configured with both PTM and PTP transmissions, a gNB dynamically decides whether to deliver multicast data by PTM leg and/or PTP leg for a given UE based on the protocol stack defined in clause 16.10.3, based on information such as MBS Session QoS requirements, number of joined UEs, UE individual feedback on reception quality, and other criteria.
 The same QoS requirements apply regardless of the decision.
+During an active multicast MBS session enabled for reception in RRC_Inactive state, the gNB shall keep the PTM transmission.

+The ongoing MBS session ID list may be exchanged over XnAP, to enable the gNB to take such information into account for to determine the MBS Multicast Configuration to be transmitted over multicast MCCH.

 >>> skip unchanged part